Manila Bulletin

-According to a survey done by the Reuters Institute for the Study of Journalism, Manila Bulletin is considered "one of the most trusted news organizations"; placing 2nd with 66% of Filipinos trusting the organization.
+According to a survey done by the Reuters Institute for the Study of Journalism, Manila Bulletin is considered as of 2021 to early 2022 "one of the most trusted news organizations"; placing 2nd with 66% of Filipinos trusting the organization.

 History

-Manila Bulletin was founded in 1900 by Carlson Taylor as a shipping journal.
-In 1957, the newspaper was acquired by Swiss expatriate named Hans Menzi.
+Manila Bulletin was founded on February 2, 1900 by Carlson Taylor as a shipping journal.
+In 1957, the newspaper was acquired by Swiss expatriate Hans Menzi.

 From 1938 to his death in 2002, Jose Guevara wrote a column of political commentary for the newspaper.

-On occasion the editorial policy of the Manila Bulletin has met objection from civil authorities.
+On occasions the editorial policy of the Manila Bulletin met objection from civil authorities.
 During World War II the newspaper's editor, Roy Anthony Cutaran Bennett, was imprisoned and tortured by the Japanese for his statements opposing the militarist expansion of the Japanese Empire.
 The Manila Bulletin (as Bulletin Today from 1972 to 1986) survived the martial law era of President Ferdinand Marcos as a propaganda tool.

-Following the Menzi's death in 1984, Chinese Filipino business mogul Emilio Yap became the new chairman of the Bulletin.
+Following Menzi's death in 1984, Chinese Filipino business mogul Emilio Yap became the new chairman of the Bulletin.
 Yap was invited by Menzi to become a shareholder in 1961.
-The company has been listed on the Philippine Stock Exchange since 1990, and had revenues of approximately US$45 million in 2004.
+The company has been listed on the Philippine Stock Exchange since 1990.
 Besides its flagship it publishes two other daily tabloids, Tempo and Balita, as well as nine magazines such as the Philippine Panorama, Bannawag, Liwayway, Bisaya and a host of other journals in English, Tagalog, Cebuano and other Philippine languages.
 It also publishes a number of lifestyle magazines such as Wedding Essentials, Style Weekend, GARAGE Magazine, Agriculture Magazine, Digital Gen, Going Places and Animal Scene.

 In May 2021, The Manila Bulletin named Business Editor Loreto Cabanes as the new editor-in-chief following the passing of Dr. Crispulo Icban.
 Herminio "Sonny" B. Coloma was also named as the new publisher.

-The company holds two sister papers Tempo (in English and Tagalog) and Balita (in Tagalog).
 To further enhance its image as a newspaper which presents positive news articles, the Bulletin recently introduced a new marketing tagline, "There's good news here".
-In 2015, they adopted the marketing tagline "Be Fully Informed" which is still being used to this day.
+In 2015, it adopted its current marketing tagline "Be Fully Informed".

 In addition, it maintains the oldest news website in the Philippines.
-To date, it is the largest subscriber to the Philippine News Agency among newspapers.
+It is the largest subscriber to the Philippine News Agency among newspapers.